 Screening tests for Down syndrome are available during the first and second trimesters of pregnancy.
 These tests will only tell if your baby is at risk of Down syndrome.
 Further testing can then be done to provide a diagnosis.

-Down syndrome is a genetic disorder that occurs very early in your pregnancy when your baby is first forming.
+Down syndrome is a genetic disorder that occurs at conception, that is when the egg is fertilized by a sperm.
 While most people have 23 pairs of chromosomes, people with Down syndrome have an extra copy of chromosome 21.

 This involves a blood test and an ultrasound scan.